;

 Screws

 You can use marine-grade screws to complete things like securing table tops to their base, completing cabinetry or decking, finishing interior framework, securing doorknobs and similar projects.
-Screws you can find for these applications include:
+Marine-grade Screws you can find for these applications include:

 • Wood screws: Marine-grade wood screws are excellent for fastening two wood pieces together.